-Here’s a look at some of the best waxed canvas backpacks for all your adventures at home, in the office or in the field.
+Here’s a look at 13 of the best waxed canvas backpacks for all your adventures at home, in the office or in the field.

-Deluxe Roll-Top Scout, Duluth Pack
+4. Deluxe Roll-Top Scout, Duluth Pack

 The Deluxe Roll-Top Scout is a smaller version of Duluth Pack’s famed canoe pack patented in the late 1880s.
 The concept was brought to life when a prominent fashion writer requested a smaller bag, and Duluth Pack delivered.